 In this section, we will configure a meeting room through the portal.
 A meeting room is a virtual meeting space that participants call into.
 These meeting rooms persist until they are deleted, so they can be reused.
 We will also create a container and assign it to the conference endpoint.
 This container will store any recordings made during meetings.

 Navigate to the Configure menu and click Endpoints.
 Select the endpoint you want to configure a meeting room for.
-Click on the Application: Conference tab.
+Click the Application: Conference tab.
 Then click Create new meeting room.

 A Create New Meeting Room modal will pop up.
 Enter a friendly meeting room name.